cockroachlabs/workshop_labs/serializable-transactions/labs.md

 psql -h localhost -p 26257 -U root defaultdb
 ```

 Run the following to create the test database and populate the table for the tests.
-This will take about 5 minutes

 ```sql
 CREATE DATABASE serial;